 Once you have been diagnosed with calluses, Dr. Auger can work with you to develop an appropriate plan for treating this problem.
 The hardened skin could be removed surgically; removed through the use of chemical agents; or removed after medication breaks up the hard areas of the skin.
 Dr. Auger will also help you to prevent calluses through the use of customized orthotics or, when necessary, through the surgical correction of foot deformities that are causing calluses to occur.

 You should not assume calluses are harmless or that they will go away on their own, especially if the calluses hurt or crack, or if you are a high-risk patient with conditions like diabetes.
-If you live in or around West Jordan call (801) 509-9959 to schedule a same-day appointment with a caring and knowledgeable podiatrist who can help you.
+If you live in or around West Jordan call (801) 509-9959 to schedule a same-day appointment with a caring and knowledgeable podiatrist in West Jordan who can help you.